 This paper presents case studies about performance management in publicly-owned utilities, drawing out concrete steps that can support municipal utilities, public utility districts, and cooperatives to adapt to changing technology and market trends.
 These steps – which involve taking “no regrets” actions, exploring evolutions in government, and considering more drastic action if performance lags – can enable POUs to deliver greater value to their customers.

 CDBC’s Green and Smart Urban Development Guidelines highlight the key design features that make for a healthy, prosperous, and vibrant city.
 Energy Innovation, in partnership with China Development Bank Capital (CDBC) and Energy Foundation, developed these guidelines to provide a foundation for sustainable urban growth in China.
-The Guidelines include a variety of materials: 12 Green Guidelines, Six Smart Guidelines, and two comprehensive case studies exemplifying these sustainable urban design features in the real world.

 12 Green Guidelines lays out a dozen key features that constitute sustainable cities.
 These guidelines fall into three key categories: urban form, transportation, and energy and resources.
 These guidelines are beneficial, measurable, and practical, and they concisely describe the foundations of sustainable urban development.
 This report defines each of these guidelines; provides a rationale; explains the key economic, environmental, and social benefits; provides a brief case study; and lists key best practices for optimal implementation.